open-telemetry/opentelemetry-go/log/DESIGN.md

 `slog` is not compliant with the [Logs Bridge API](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/). and we cannot expect the Go team to make `slog` compliant with it.

-The interoperabilty can be achieved using [a log bridge](https://opentelemetry.io/docs/specs/otel/glossary/#log-appender--bridge).
+The interoperability can be achieved using [a log bridge](https://opentelemetry.io/docs/specs/otel/glossary/#log-appender--bridge).

 You can read more about OpenTelemetry Logs design on [opentelemetry.io](https://opentelemetry.io/docs/concepts/signals/logs/).